MetOffice/CSET/docs/source/contributing/getting-started.rst

 Git is a version control software, which makes collaborating on software much easier.
 If you are new to git have a look at the :doc:`git` page to get started.

 To get the code onto your computer, you need to clone it with git.
-Most IDEs include the ability to do this in their interfaces, but from the command line it can be done with one of the following commands:
+Most :abbr:`IDEs (Integrated Development Environments)` include the ability to do this in their interfaces, but from the command line it can be done with one of the following commands:

 .. code-block:: bash